top of page

 he won our eviction

-And now we know our ancient story is a good depiction
+And now we know our ancient story is a fair depiction

 Next, a comic about ancient empires and their interactions: